06 Honest Self-Love Tips For Being Kind to Yourself

 Take Credit

-Instead of waiting for recognition from others, you should pat yourself on the back when you do something that you can be proud of.
+Instead of waiting for recognition from others, you should pat yourself on the back when you do something you can be proud of.

 You deserve it!